Zajovic/moje_pravo/README.md

 # Responsive Layout Design

-This repository hold an website who demonstrating layout responsive design.
-Adopting many of the industry best practices with a mobile first approach.
+This repository holds a website which demonstrates responsive design.
+It contains many of the industry best practices for a mobile first approach.

 The site is live and you can check it out here.